kazurayam/Katalon-IDEA-Combination/README.md

       21      60    1106
 ```

-These .groovy file comprises of my library that help finding unused entries in the `Object Repository` folder.
+These .groovy file comprises my library that help finding unused entries in the `Object Repository` folder.

-The library deserved a set of unit-tests.
+The library deserved a set of unit-tests for better quality.
 I developed a set of `*.groovy` files using JUnit4.

 ```
 :~/tmp/KS_ObjectRepositoryGarbageCollector ((0.2.6))